 Implementation:

+This recommendation should ideally be implemented post-GDPR implementation, but no later than [TBD months] after the recommendation is adopted.
 The implementation should begin once it is moderately clear how GDPR will be addressed with relation to gTLD WHOIS.

 Priority: [TO BE PROVIDED]

-Level of Consensus: [TO BE PROVIDED]
+Level of Consensus: No F2F3 objections

 Recommendation R3.2:

-With community input, ICANN should decide to what extent there is a need to carry out outreach to groups outside of the normal ICANN participant, and should such outreach be deemed necessary, a plan should be developed to carry this out and document it.
-WHOIS inaccuracy reported was previously an issues requiring additional education and outreach and may require a particular focus.
+With community input, the ICANN Board should decide which groups outside of those that routinely engage with ICANN should be targeted effectively through WHOIS outreach.
+A WHOIS outreach plan should then be developed, executed, and documented.
+WHOIS inaccuracy reporting was identified as an issue requiring additional education and outreach and may require a particular focus.
 The need for and details of the outreach may vary depending on the ultimate GDPR implementation and cannot be detailed at this point.
-[Do we want to keep this as is, or remove the uncertainty and say we need outreach?]

 Findings: There is little evidence of outreach as described in the original recommendation and such outreach is still felt to have merits.